FaisalAfroz/github-pages-with-jekyll/index.md

 I'm glad you are here.
 I plan to talk about myself.
-My name is Faisa Afroz.
+My name is Faisal Afroz.
 More info about me will be updated soon.